Building a new mobile-focused design system that scales to support all user interfaces across React, iOS, and Android platforms.

 Changes for 320px, 375px, 360px

-When building, in order to reflect how components would be used and built, both components followed an atomic architecture to 1. help scalability and 2. to develop parity between design components and code components.
+When building, in order to reflect how components would be used and built, both components followed an atomic architecture to support scalability and to develop parity between components in Figma libraries and components in the repositories.

 Different components require different types of documentation.
 For example, Lists were more easily built through understanding variant states, while Headers needed more documentation around on-scroll behavior.